cedarbaum/cedarbaum/README.md

 # 👋 Hi, I am Sam!

-- I am a full-stack software engineer currently based in New York, NY 🗽
+I am a full-stack software engineer currently based in New York, NY 🗽
-- I enjoy running
-- I ❤️ Emacs

 Some things I am working on, ordered by usefulness: